Accessible Book & Story Festival 2026

 Accessible Book & Story Festival with My Kind of Book logo

-The festival hub will be at the Storytelling Centre in Edinburgh in September 2026 where there will be an inspiring programme of presentations, training workshops and discussions for publishers, teachers, authors, illustrators, librarians and others.
+The festival hub will be at the Storytelling Centre in Edinburgh in September 2026.
+Alongside this will be an outreach programme for adults and children with additional needs across Scotland.

 Many thanks to Creative Scotland for their continuing support for this project.